The Essential Technical SEO Checklist

 - Auditing Internal/Outgoing Links

-Essential Technical SEO Checklist in 2021
+Essential Technical SEO Checklist

 Making sure that search engines are effectively able to crawl your website should be the number-one item on your technical SEO checklist.